7 Mobile-Friendly Navigation Best Practices

 The mobile navigation model I’m describing — a short, consistent main menu coupled with contextual links that vary per page — actually supports siloing better than the massive structured menus of old.
 A parent only links to its children, maintaining a clear hierarchy and intuitive flow.
 Internal links allow PageRank to flow to topically related pages naturally.This mobile navigation model — a short, consistent main menu coupled with contextual links that vary per page — actually supports siloing better than a massive, multi-tiered menu.
 Click To Tweet

 When it comes to mobile users, quicker is always better!
 It will take some work for you to make each page deliver the most appropriate navigation options.
 But you’ll improve user experience and no doubt your ROI by giving visitors a more direct path to what they need.

 While we’re on the topic of “quicker,” remember that fast mobile pages make for a better user experience.
-Google announced that page load speed can factor into your Google search rankings, so a streamlined navigation helps with mobile SEO.
+Google announced that a page’s load speed can factor into your Google search rankings, so the building of a streamlined navigation is a worthwhile mobile SEO service to consider.

 3. Think of Search as Part of Your Navigation

 Mobile users look at search as navigation, and you should too.

 Consider Amazon.com.
 On mobile, Amazon doesn’t even bother with the category dropdown (although it’s there under “Departments” if someone wants it).
 What’s prominent at the top of the mobile view is a simple “Search” box.